The Benefits of Tax-Loss Harvesting in Your Investment Strategy

 2.5 Mitigating Tax Inefficiencies

-Investors in high-tax states or high-income brackets can particularly benefit from tax-loss harvesting by reducing the compounded impact of state and federal capital gains taxes.
+High-income earners or those living in high-tax states can particularly benefit from tax-loss harvesting by reducing the impact of state and federal capital gains taxes.

 Tax Comparison Across States